-Your pet may be tilting their head to one side although it's important to point out that there are causes for this other than ear disease.
-The color and consistency of discharge may vary from yellow liquid to black wax, but the color does not indicate one particular cause.
+Your pet may also be tilting their head to one side although it's important to point out that there are causes for head tilting than ear disease.
+The color and consistency of discharge may vary from yellow liquid to black wax; although the color does not indicate one particular cause.

 WHAT CAUSES EAR PROBLEMS?

-Allergies are a very common cause of ear problems, in fact, many of the yeast infections are secondary to an underlying allergy.
-If there are recurring ear symptoms, allergy is almost certainly the cause.
+Allergies are a very common cause of ear problems.
+In fact, many of the infections are due to an underlying allergy.
+If there are recurring symptoms, allergies are almost certainly the cause.
 Environmental allergens such as pollen, molds, and house dust mites are frequent causes of allergy.
 Food allergy is also a common cause of ear problems.
-A pet is not allergic to a brand of food, but is allergic to one or more food ingredients.
-A food trial is the only method to determine if a food allergy is an etiology.
-There is no reliable blood or intradermal skin test for food allergy.
-Consequently, flea allergy is generally not a cause of ear abnormalities.
+While your pet is not allergic to a brand of food, they are most likely allergic to one or more food ingredients.
+A food trial is the only method to determine if a food allergy is an etiology (there is no reliable blood or intradermal skin test for food allergy).
+Consequently, a flea allergy is generally not a cause of ear abnormalities.

 Occasionally a foreign body will make its way into the ear canal and cause irritation or even perforate the eardrum.
 Pieces of plants, especially seedpods called foxtails, are a common foreign body that can cause ear problems.
 Anesthesia may be needed to remove the object.
 Tumors, which are even more rare, may develop in the ear canal and cause a blockage.
 Surgery may be needed to remove the mass and pathology should be performed to determine if it is benign or malignant.

 HOW DO WE TREAT EAR PROBLEMS?